Mahathir Mohamad: Personal life

 Mahathir met his wife, Siti Hasmah, during their medical studies, and they married in 1956.
 They have four biological children—Marina, Mirzan, Mokhzani, and Mukhriz—and later adopted three more—Melinda, Maizura, and Mazhar.
 In 2021, they celebrated their 65th wedding anniversary.
 His granddaughter, Ineza, has described him as a family-oriented man who enjoys spending time with his grandchildren.

 Mahathir is widely known for his workaholic nature.
 Despite his demanding schedule, he enjoys simple pleasures such as cooking and driving his family to restaurants.
 He is also a fan of the song "My Way" and owns a stable of horses, most of which were gifted to him.
 His childhood home in Alor Setar, named Rumah Kelahiran Mahathir Mohamad, was restored and opened to the public in 1992, showcasing personal memorabilia from his early life.

-Over the years, Mahathir has faced various health challenges, including heart conditions and infections, requiring multiple hospitalisations.
-He has also been the target of security threats during his political career, though none have caused him serious harm.
+Despite his longevity, Mahathir had experienced a range of health problems over the decades, some of them serious.
+These included heart conditions and chest infections that led to repeated hospitalisations and several surgical procedures, including two coronary artery bypass operations.
+He had also been a target of security threats during his political career and especially during his premiership, though none have caused him serious harm.

 Mahathir neither drinks alcohol nor smokes.
 On 10 July 2025, he celebrated his 100th birthday by making a special live podcast at his office in Putrajaya.
 He described his centennial as being a "normal day".
 The occasion was marked by widespread public attention and official greetings, including from Prime Minister Anwar Ibrahim and other members of his unity government.
 Former Singapore Prime Minister Lee Hsien Loong also extended his birthday wishes to Mahathir.